islomar/react-redux/curso-carlos-azaustre/README.md

 ## Para compartir en Alea
 * Librería moment
-* Librería normaliz-css:
+* Librería normalize-css:
     * Normalize.css is a small CSS file that provides better cross-browser consistency in the default styling of HTML elements.
 It’s a modern, HTML5-ready, alternative to the traditional CSS reset.
 * webpack-dev-server
-* React Developer Tools
+* Plugin Chrome: React Developer Tools
 * Para buscar URLs de CDN de una librería: https://cdnjs.com/
 * CSS Modules: A CSS Module is a CSS file in which all class names and animation names are scoped locally by default.